oceanprotocol/provider/API.md

     address: String object containing consumer's address (optional)
     nonce: Integer, Nonce (required)
-    signature: String object containg user signature (signed message)
+    signature: String object containg user signature (signed message) The signature is based on hashing the following parameters: address + nonce
     token: token to be expired
 ```

 Returns:
 Success message if token is successfully deleted.
-If the token is not found or alredy expired, returns an error message.
+If the token is not found or already expired, returns an error message.

 Example: